AntoinetteW/ent-ds-del-4-4-web-scraping-with-beautiful-soup-ds-deloitte-03192019/README.md

 ## Beautiful Soup
 https://www.crummy.com/software/BeautifulSoup/bs4/doc/

 Beautiful Soup is a Python library designed for quick scraping projects.
 It allows you to select and navigate the tree-like structure of HTML documents, searching for particular tags, attributes or ids.
 It also allows you to then further traverse the HTML documents through relations like children or siblings.
-In other words, with beautiful soup, you could first select a specific div tag and then search through all of its nested tags.
+In other words, with Beautiful Soup, you could first select a specific div tag and then search through all of its nested tags.

 ```python